RichardHoa/hack-me/README.md

 - [ ] email check
 - [ ] login blocking after `n` attempts
 - [ ] implement allowing app to consume only maximum 80% of resources, set timeout times
-- [ ] implement to allow only google domain on imageLink
 - [ ] instrumenting the server
 - [ ] design test for library to capture their behaviour, make sure future version still do what we expect it to do
+- [ ] design test for CSRF token
+- [ ] Implment all the proper security header

 # Behaviour
 - AI chat is very long since the AI response take 99% of the time